Guidelines for Opening

 What All Businesses Must Do to Operate

-- Submit new Social Distancing Protocol form to the County: Under the new County Health Order, all businesses must submit a NEW Social Distancing Protocol form, whether you are already open and have previously submitted one, or are opening for the first time.
-This requirement is being rigorously enforced as of July 13.
+- Submit new Social Distancing Protocol form to the County: Under the October 5 County Health Order, all businesses must submit a NEW Social Distancing Protocol form, whether you are already open and have previously submitted one, or are opening for the first time.
+This requirement is being rigorously enforced as of October 14.
 Please follow the link and read the instructions, then scroll to the bottom of the page to access the form.

 - Social Distancing: All businesses must require employees and customers to wear face coverings according to new face covering protocols, maintain at least 6 feet from others at all times, and provide hand washing/sanitizing supplies to customers and staff.